svnkswttr/ansible-test-machine/README.md

 3.) sudo yum install gitlab-ce

 4.) sudo vi /etc/gitlab/gitlab.rb:
-    add your DNS name and desiered port (to have no conflicht on 80 where tower runs) external_url 'http://localhost:8888'
+    add your DNS name and desiered port (to have no conflicht on 80 where tower runs).
+Take care of SELinux and firewalld! external_url 'http://localhost:8888'
 5.) apply the config: sudo gitlab-ctl reconfigure
 6.) wait
-7.) get the initial root password for gitlab by sudo cat /etc/gitlab/initial_root_password
+7.) get the initial root password for gitlab by sudo cat /etc/gitlab/initial_root_password 8.)
+Login to GL and change the password.

 Now set up your gitlab as needed.
 Do the same for tower.